WebOrigami/projector/README.md

 ## Default site

-Each project can be associated with an optional _default site_: a tree of resources used to handle absolute local URLs.
+Each project can be associated with a _default site_: a tree of resources used to handle absolute local URLs.

-When you are editing a file that eventually renders as HTML, the framed page may reference stylesheets, scripts, or other resources with absolute paths like `/assets/styles.css`.
-Projector loads such absolute local URLs from the project’s default site.
+If you render an HTML page, it may reference stylesheets, scripts, or other resources with absolute paths like `/assets/styles.css`.
+Projector needs to load those resources from somewhere — and there may not be any obvious connection between the command (or the active file) and the location of those resources.

-Projector uses a heuristic to find the default site for a project.
+Therefore, Projector loads such absolute local URLs from the project’s default site, which it finds with the following heuristic:

 - If the project contains a package.json file with `scripts`, Projector searches the `dev`, `serve`, `start`, or `build` scripts (in that order) for the first script that references an `.ori` file.
 That `.ori` file will be loaded as the project’s default site.
 For example, if the script follows the [standard incantation to start a server](https://weborigami.org/cli/incantations#starting-an-origami-server-with-debugging), then the project’s default site will be the same as the one you normally start with `npm run start`.